rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_serach_tree/binary_serach_tree.md

  1. The value of the **left child** must be less than the value of its parent.
  2. The value of the **right** must be greater the value of its parent.
  3. Binary search tree cannot contain similar values on any two different nodes in tree.
+ 4. Binary search tree can only hold values that are comparable.

  <!-- #### Traversal algorithms(Types of depth-first traversal):
  pre-order, post-order and in-order traversal algorithms are best described by a tree image check [visual representation of the traversal algorithms in Baeldung website](https://www.baeldung.com/cs/depth-first-traversal-methods). -->